 |Binomial name:||Dermochelys coriacea|

-The leatherback sea turtle Dermochelys coriacea, is at times referred to as lute turtle; it is the fourth largest modern reptile after the three crocodilian species before it, and it is also the largest live turtle.
+The leatherback sea turtle Dermochelys coriacea, is at times referred to as the lute turtle; it is the fourth largest modern reptile after the three crocodilian species before it, and it is also the largest live turtle.
 The female leatherback turtle revisits her natal home where she was born to reproduce her young ones.
-At night, the female leatherback turtle lifts herself from the sea, to nest.
+At night, the female leatherback turtle lifts herself from the sea to its nest.

 Leatherback turtles are the largest turtles that exist on the earth; they meet a length of up to 7 feet (2 meters) and weigh more than 2,000 lbs.
 (900 kg).
 These reptiles represent an ancestor of turtles whose history you can trace back to a 100 million years evolution.
 Once upon a time, every ocean excepting the Antarctic and the Arctic Oceans had them in abundance, but at present their numbers are systematically diminishing all over the world.

 When compared to the bony and the hard shells of the other turtles the shells of the leatherback turtles are flexible and somewhat rubbery in texture and it has an inky-bluish carapace.

 In the year 1988, a male leatherback washed ashore on the western coast of Wales, it was the largest size ever noticed, weighing 2,020 lbs (916 kg) and was as long as 8.5 ft (2.6 m).

 Size: Normal leatherback turtles attain a weight of 500 kg and 180 cm in length.

 Color: This species’ shell (carapace) is dark in color with white spots.

 The adult leatherback turtles are pelagic and dwell in the open oceans, even when the temperature falls below 10°C but, the juveniles remain in the warm waters where the temperature is more than 26°C, and adjacent to the coast till they grow to a curved shell length of more than 100 cm.